sayr-kaiho-wide-banner2.jpg

 Jussi’s debut album un | ان [unmusic 2013] was released to great critical acclaim, with Guitar Player magazine referring to it as “extraordinary music” and Lucid Culture calling it a “still, spacious, slowly unwinding masterpiece”.
 The album was nominated for an Independent Music Award in 2014.

-His 2022 album Three Seconds | Kolme Toista [Challenge Records International 2022] introducing his nonet with Jason Palmer (USA), Bulut Gülen (Turkey), Layth Sidiq (Jordan/Iraq), Naseem Alatrash (Palestine), Utar Artun (Turkey), Kyle Miles (USA), Keita Ogawa (Japan) and Vancil Cooper (USA) was nothing short of an artistic triumph.
+His 2022 album Three Seconds | Kolme Toista [Challenge Records International 2022] introduced his nonet with Jason Palmer (USA), Bulut Gülen (Turkey), Layth Sidiq (Jordan/Iraq), Naseem Alatrash (Palestine), Utar Artun (Turkey), Kyle Miles (USA), Keita Ogawa (Japan) and Vancil Cooper (USA) and was nothing short of an artistic triumph.
 Described as “unlike anything in memory… creates a new, genre-less, form… spellbinding from beginning to end, and full of virtuoso performances… one of the best recordings of 2022” by AllAboutJazz and “a stunner… a unified, diverse, overwhelming statement” by JazzTimes, the album has been a major international critical success, receiving 5-star reviews and being selected as Best Creative Albums of 2022 by AllAboutJazz and Best Jazz Albums of 2022 by Glide Magazine.
-His Three Seconds | Kolme Toista nonet was chosen as a Jazzahead!
-2023 official showcase artist.

-His latest project sayr is a series of completely improvised solo recordings exploring the small, simple and sparse, the rugged earthy, the gnarly unpretty; and most of all, bare feet in soil; roots and branches; and paths less – or differently – predetermined.
-The first release of the series, sayr: salt | thirst will be released on October 24th, 2025 on Reijonen’s own unmusic label.
+In 2025, he announced his latest project sayr, a series of completely improvised solo recordings exploring the small, simple and sparse, the rugged earthy, the gnarly unpretty; and most of all, bare feet in soil; roots and branches; and paths less – or differently – predetermined.
+The series will be launched with a double release of two albums, sayr: salt | thirst and sayr: kaiho – live in Helsinki on October 24th, 2025 via his own label unmusic.

-Alongside his work as leader, Jussi has worked as sideman, composer or arranger with a diverse array of world-renowned artists.
-He has collaborated with Jack DeJohnette, Robin EubanksPepe de Lucía, Javier Limón, David Fiuczynski, Simon Shaheen, Bassam Saba, Arto Tunçboyacıyan, Dave Weckl, Hüsnu Şenlendirici and the New York Gypsy All-Stars, among others.
 He has performed extensively at prestigious festivals and venues throughout the United States like Lincoln Center and the Library of Congress, as well as in Finland, Sweden, Latvia, Switzerland, Austria, The Netherlands, Germany, France, Canada, Lebanon and the United Arab Emirates.

 BOOKINGS